 EDHI 493.
 Advanced Special Topics.
 1-18 Credits.
+See Schedule of Courses for specific titles.

 HISTORIC PRESERVATION (HP)

 HP 200.
 History American Architecture.
 3 Credits.

 Study of architectural history to gain fluency in the stylistic terms so essential to historic preservation and to public support for conserving our architectural heritage.
 Prerequisites: Admission to the Historic Preservation graduate program; or twelve hours of History and minimum Junior standing.